 (4) The remainder of any revenues discussed in paragraph (3) above shall be used to sponsor further research and research-related activities within the University, although the University may permit the Organization to retain a portion of the funds.

-outside entity or individual(s), a written contract shall be made
+entity or individual(s), a written contract shall be made between the

 |“It is agreed by the parties to this contract that all results of experimental work, including inventions and copyrightable software, carried on under the direction of the University, belong to the University and shall be used and controlled so as to produce the greatest benefit to the public.
 It is understood and agreed that if patentable inventions or copyrightable software develop from this research and such inventions or software have commercial value, the sponsor(s) shall receive preferential consideration as prospective licensee(s), with a view to compensating said sponsor(s) in part for their assistance.
 It is further agreed that the name of the University shall not be used by any sponsor in any advertisement, whether with regard to the cooperative agreement or any other related matter without the advance and specific written authorization of the University.”|